erolledph/github-bridge-extension/README.md

 ### 📁 **Smart File Management**
 - Intelligent change detection between local and remote files
 - Selective upload of only modified, new, or deleted files
-- File categorization and preview before upload
+- File categorization and preview before upload.
-- Support for clearing existing repository contents
+- Support for clearing existing repository contents.

 ### 🌿 **Branch Management**
 - Select target branch for uploads